Ornithopter model EV7

 High start

-from today's view it is inadequate near the wing tips.
-Refer to
+view wing twisting is inadequate near the wing tips.
+Refer to the following:

 Overshoot of the angle of attack